robusta-dev/holmesgpt/README.md

   </p>
 </div>

-The only DevOps assistant that solves problems **just like a human does** - that is, by looking at problems and fetching missing data repeatedly until the problem can be solved.
+The only DevOps assistant that solves problems **just like a human does** - by looking at problems and fetching missing data repeatedly until the problem can be solved.
 Powered by OpenAI or any tool-calling LLM of your choice, including open source models.

 ### Use Cases:
 - **Kubernetes Troubleshooting**: Ask questions about your cluster, identify problems, and troubleshoot them